Google is getting in on the latest ad tech craze: curation

 “Presuming a marketer can measure performance in a manner that’s scaleable and repeatable,” he added, noting achieving such key performance indicators will be a key aspect in helping media buyers decide who to partner with.

 In short, Google is set to be one of the biggest beneficiaries of the shift toward curation, or rather, sell-side targeting programmatic advertising.
-With a weather of publisher data for advertisers to leverage, its data is also richer than most, thanks to that robust ad server.
+With a wealth of publisher data for advertisers to leverage, its data is also richer than most, thanks to that robust ad server.
 Few, if any, SSPs can compete with that advantage.

 For Matt Barash, an industry consultant with extensive experience in sell-side ad tech operations, the debate over which parties are best placed to provide value in the ad tech supply chain is likely to continue as long as the industry lacks standardization.